DeNederlandscheBank/termate/docs/termbases.rst

 The IATE termbase
 -----------------

-The IATE termbase can be found here:
+The IATE termbase can be found here

-* `Interactive Terminology for Europe <https://iate.europa.eu/home/>`_
+* `Interactive Terminology for Europe <https://iate.europa.eu/home/>`_.

-An conceptEntry looks like this:
+A conceptEntry looks like this:

 ::